create3000/x_ite/docs/_posts/components/RigidBodyPhysics/SliderJoint.md

 SliderJoint constrains all movement between body1 and body2 along a single axis.
 Contains two RigidBody nodes (containerField values body1, body2).

-The SliderJoint node belongs to the **RigidBodyPhysics** component and its container field is *joints.* It is available since X3D version 3.2 or later.
+The SliderJoint node belongs to the **RigidBodyPhysics** component and its default container field is *joints.* It is available since X3D version 3.2 or later.

 ## Hierarchy